 As well as establishing initial facts, there will be a need to ensure that any victim and alleged abuser are kept apart.
-In a residential setting consideration must be given to returning individuals concerned home, unless the police or social care request that those involved remain where they are and await their arrival.
+In a residential setting consideration must be given to returning individuals concerned home, unless the Police or Social Care request that those involved remain where they are and await their arrival.

-The process outlined in Appendix III Action in Response to Safeguarding Concerns Flowchart must be followed.
-Allegations of abuse will be reported to Children's Social Care and/or the police whose duty it will be to take further steps to protect the young person and investigate the allegations or suspicions.
+The process outlined in Appendix III "Action in Response to Safeguarding Concerns Flowchart" must be followed.
+Allegations of abuse will be reported to Children's Social Care and/or the Police whose duty it will be to take further steps to protect the young person and investigate the allegations or suspicions.

 The Youth Adventure Trust will take advice from the relevant authorities on responding to the matter.
-They will work in partnership with young people, parents/carers, social care, the police and any other involved authorities to ensure the best outcome.
-They will record all incidents, responses and decisions on a Significant Event Form (Appendix IV).
+They will work in partnership with young people, parents/carers, Social Care, the Police and any other involved authorities to ensure the best outcome.
+They will record all incidents, responses and decisions on a Significant Event Form (Appendix IV) and on their digital safeguarding platform My Concern (for concerns about young people) and Confide (for concerns about adults).
 A full internal review will take place involving the senior management team and representation from the Board of Trustees where any learning and actions will be noted and implemented.